simpeter/apd/docs/lab2.md

 only one room, that you will not run out of NVM storage space, and that there are no device errors.
 You also do not have to worry about concurrency or multi-threading.
 Finally, you do not have to worry about crash consistency **yet**.
-We will change this in the next assignment, so you might want to start thinking about a design that can support crash consistency.
+You may assume the memory is persistent so there is no need to explicitly persist any data (e.g. write to a file) We will change this in the next assignment, so you might want to start thinking about a design that can support crash consistency.

 You should evaluate the performance of the hotel reservation app with your database and compare it to the performance of the app with